ArchRAG: Attributed Community-based Hierarchical Retrieval-Augmented Generation: Experiments

 $\bullet$ \textbf{Impact of Attributed Communities in RAG. } We propose a new variant, \textit{GraphRAG+AC}, which replaces the original Leiden-based communities in GraphRAG with our ACs, while preserving the original Global Search pipeline.
 As shown in Table~\ref{tab:varison-gr}, this variant results in a significant performance improvement compared to the original approach.
 Specifically, on the HotpotQA dataset, GraphRAG+AC improves accuracy by 51\% compared to GGraphRAG.

-We further test ArchRAG under {\bf different LLM backbones}, various {\bf top-$k$ retrieval} settings, and evaluate the {\bf community quality} of its LLM-based hierarchical clustering.
-ArchRAG consistently achieves state-of-the-art performance across all backbones, remains robust under varying top-$k$ values, and demonstrates high-quality community detection.
-We also provide additional {\bf case studies} of our ArchRAG, which illustrate the detailed workflow.
-Detailed experiments are provided in the appendix.
+We further test ArchRAG under {\bf different LLM backbones}, various {\bf top-$k$ retrieval} settings, evaluate the {\bf community quality} of its LLM-based hierarchical clustering, and also provide additional \textbf{case studies} of our ArchRAG.
+Detailed experiments are provided in the extended version.